liviambmiranda/Governance_VBE_VE/Simulation_Model/Validity/README.md

 # Overview
-This repository contains a Python code designed to analyze **operational validity** through a **parameter variability-sensitivity analysis**.
+This repository contains a Python code designed to analyse **operational validity** through a **parameter variability-sensitivity analysis**.
 The analysis focuses on varying the participation probability of firms within a simulation-based voting model, examining its effects, e.g. on **power imbalance** across multiple voting rounds under different quorum and reward structures.

 ---